 The CIFFA Management program offers three courses designed by the Schulich Executive Education Centre (SEEC).
 These management courses were specifically designed for CIFFA members, based on feedback from its members, as being vital to the development of management personnel.
 The courses have been created to accommodate the needs of Freight Forwarders but are general enough that employees within any organization would benefit.

-Courses are offered in a classroom setting or as an online virtual class to individual learners, and CIFFA also offers “in-company” training for organizations wishing to train 10 or more people.
+Courses are offered in house or as an online virtual class to individual learners, and CIFFA also offers “in-company” training for organizations wishing to train 10 or more people.

-What the Non-Financial Manager Needs To Know About Financial And Managerial Accounting (March 13 – May 5)
+- What The Non-Financial Manager Needs To Know About Financial And Managerial Accounting (March 25 – April 29)

 To register click on the course name below and follow the registration link, or to obtain a quote for “in-company” training please contact email@example.com

 |Sales Strategies for the Non-Sales Manager|